 The leisure centre opened in 1905 and incorporated a 25-yard swimming pool, which has been in daily use until its demolition last year as part of a £17 million upgrade.
 The facility had also undergone a major extension in the early eighties with a 25-metre pool and learner pools added with filtration plants, installed by B+W.

-The original pool has been replaced with a modular 25m 6 lane Myrtha Stainless Steel Pool with a full moveable floor.
-The pool is constructed within the 14 original cast iron columns which support the arch-shaped steel roof, this structure being key to the facilities Grade B listed status.
+The original pool has been replaced with a modular 6-lane Myrtha stainless steel pool (25m) with a fully movable floor.
+The pool is constructed within the fourteen original cast iron columns which support the arch-shaped steel roof (this structure being key to the facilities Grade-B listed status).

-B+W is also responsible for the installation of the pre-fabricated sectional balance tanks, backwash tank & replacement of the water softening system.
+B+W is also responsible for the installation of the pre-fabricated sectional balance tanks, backwash tank and replacement of the water softening system.